Home security basics: How to think like a burglar

 Visual burglar alarm

-While a burglar alarm alone will not prevent entry to your home, installing one as part of a suite of prevention measures will secure your home.
+While a burglar alarm alone will not prevent entry to your home, installing one as part of your home security basics will secure your home and may lower your insurance premium.

 There are many affordable options on the market, most of which are DIY friendly including the Yale smart home alarm starter kit.